 We will not act in the event of complaints that have no basis.
-For example, if you come to us with the complaint "lots of my posters have been removed, but none of candidate X's have - it must be them doing it", this is an accusation with no grounds, and we are unlikely to be able to do anything but dismiss the complaint.
-If you come to us and say "at 3:30pm on Monday I saw a member of candidate X's campaign team remove one of my posters", along with a picture, we may be able to act.
+For example, if you come to us with the complaint "lots of my posters have been removed, but none of candidate X's

 Do not complain merely for the sake of complaining or to try to get someone into trouble so you can benefit.
 Negative campaigning can also take the form of excessive complaining and trying to trip other candidates up, and if you are found to be doing this action will be taken against you.
 If somebody does something wrong report it and we will act, but above all focus on why you are the best and what is good about you and your campaign, not on somebody else's.